sirandreww/cadical-sys/README.md

 - Requires understanding of boolean logic and SAT solving
 - Performance depends on problem complexity
 - Advanced features require deep knowledge of SAT solving techniques
+- Connecting listeners and propagators is not implemented well enough.
+Please let me know if you need this feature.

 ## Contributing